tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 \[James added on screen]: "Bettie Davis on the Tonight Show"

-Host: "Who's one of the *worst* people you know in Hollywood?
+Host: "So who's one of the *worst* people you know in Hollywood?

 Bettie: "That I worked with?"